cednore/trilium/README.md

 See [`outputs.tf`](outputs.tf) file and check out what's being outputted.

 > ⚠️ WARNING: Sensitive data is also included in terraform output.
 Please hide/mask sensitive values from being displayed
-> in public place where everyone is accessible (e.g CI/CD pipelines' stdout).
+> in public place where everyone is accessible (e.g CI/CD pipelines' stdout and stderr).

 ```bash
 # terragrunt output in json format (into output.json)